-When payroll goes wrong, the first place to look is almost always the timesheet.
-Inaccurate time records are the root cause of most payroll errors, underpayments, and employee disputes in Australian businesses.
+Inaccurate time records are where underpayments start, and they sit behind most payroll errors and employee disputes in Australian businesses.
 The good news is that proper payroll integration with time tracking systems can eliminate most of these problems before they reach your payroll run.

 This guide examines how timesheet problems cause payroll errors, the most common mistakes Australian businesses make, and how to build systems that get payroll right the first time.